cemf/simple_crud_mongo/README.md

 Delete single quote

-Delete all quotes from a person
+Delete all quotes of a person